-In 2021, we adopted a long-term pay-for-performance equity incentive program (the "2021 Performance Plan") pursuant to which we issued to 16 individuals, including our named executive officers, RSUs exchangeable for up to an aggregate of 210,375 shares of common stock (including up to 23,375 shares issuable pursuant to the peer group adjustment as described below).
-These RSUs vest if and to the extent pre-established market or performance conditions are met through the March 31, 2024 measurement date.
-Further, the awards tied to market performance are subject to increase or decrease, which we refer to as the "peer group adjustment", based upon our market performance compared to the market performance of a peer group.
-Finally, recipients are entitled to an amount equal to the cumulative dividends that would have been paid on the shares underlying the RSUs that vest had the shares been outstanding from the grant date of such award (the "RSU Dividend Equivalents").
-See "- Grant of Plan Based Awards" for further information about the market and performance conditions.
+In 2023, we adopted a long-term pay-for-performance equity incentive program (the "2023 Performance Plan") pursuant to which we issued to 17 individuals, including all our named executive officers, RSUs exchangeable for up to an aggregate of 214,990 shares of common stock.
+Generally, these RSUs vest if and to the extent pre-established market or performance conditions are met for the three-years ending June 30, 2026.
+Further, the awards tied to market performance are subject to increase or decrease, which we refer to as the

+"peer group adjustment", based upon our market performance compared to the market performance of a peer group.
+Finally, recipients are entitled to an amount equal to the cumulative dividends that would have been paid on the shares underlying the RSUs that vest had the shares been outstanding during the performance cycle (the "RSU Dividend Equivalents").
+See "- Grant of Plan Based Awards" for further information.
 We use RSUs as an element of our long-term equity incentive compensation program with the expectation that in light of the three-year vesting period and the need to satisfy market and/or financial performance conditions, these awards will further align the interests of our executive officers with our stockholders and reward long-term market and financial performance.

-The conditions that must be satisfied to earn the performance-based compensation are tied to the achievement of rigorous, sustained performance and/or market goals - as further described below, 50% of the award is based on return on capital ("ROC") and 50% on total stockholder return ("TSR").
-The specific goals and the other material terms and conditions of the 2021 Performance Plan are as follows:
+The conditions that must be satisfied to earn the performance-based compensation are tied to the achievement of rigorous, sustained performance and/or market goals - as further described below, 50% of the award is based on adjusted funds from operation ("AFFO") and 50% on total stockholder return ("TSR"), in each case as calculated pursuant to the applicable award agreement.
+The specific goals and the other material terms and conditions of the 2023 Performance Plan are as follows:

-Long-Term Equity Incentive Awards Performance Criteria Weight Minimum Performance Criteria Target Performance Criteria Maximum Performance Criteria Adjusted Funds from Operations (AFFO) 50% Compounded annual growth rate of 4% Compounded annual growth rate of 6% Compounded annual growth rate of 8% Total Stockholder Return (TSR) 50%(1) Compounded annual growth rate of 5% Compounded annual growth rate of 8% Compounded annual growth rate of 11% or greater
+Long-Term Equity Incentive Awards Performance Criteria Weight Minimum Performance Criteria Target Performance Criteria Maximum Performance Criteria Adjusted Funds from Operations (AFFO) 50% Compounded annual growth rate of 4% Compounded annual growth rate of 6% Compounded annual growth rate of 8% Total Stockholder Return (TSR) 50% (1) Compounded annual growth rate of 5% Compounded annual growth rate of 8% Compounded annual growth rate of 11% or greater